 Can a nutrient deficiency cause bleeding gums?

-A vitamin deficiency can be the cause of your issue of bleeding or sensitive gums.
+Vitamin deficiency can cause bleeding or sensitive gums.
 Having low levels of vitamin c is the main vitamin that contributes to this.
 Vitamin K also contributes to gum bleeding.
-Taking external supplements of these, or eating foods high in vitamins may help if you are experiencing bleeding gums.
+Taking external supplements of these, or eating foods high in vitamins, may help if you are experiencing bleeding gums.

 What can it mean if my gums are bleeding?

-Bleeding gums are often a direct result of built-up plaque in the gums.
-Plaque is full of germs and unhealthy bacteria that attack your healthy soft tissue in the gums.
-When the gums have plaque in them, he bacteria will attack them causing inflammation.
-This is what lead to bleeding.
+Bleeding gums are often a direct result of built-up plaque.
+Plaque is full of germs and unhealthy bacteria that attack the healthy soft tissue in the gums.
+When the gums have plaque, the bacteria attack them, causing inflammation.
+This is what leads to bleeding.
 Bleeding is especially common when brushing and flossing.

 Is it okay for my gums to bleed while flossing?

 No, if your gums are bleeding while you are flossing, then you are not properly caring for your oral health.
-The cause of bleeding gums while flossing or brushing is by a built-up plaque around the gums.
-This is from not taking care for your teeth and gums.
-If your gums are bleeding it means they defending themselves from outside germs.
+The cause of bleeding gums while flossing or brushing is plaque buildup around the gums.
+This is from not taking care of your teeth and gums.
+If your gums are bleeding, they are defending themselves from outside germs.

 Schedule a Dental Exam with our Dentist in Philadelphia, PA

-Dr. Weinstock provides state of the art periodontal therapy to patients in the Philadelphia, PA region.
-If your gums are bleeding, swollen, or you notice any changes in the fit of your bite or oral appliance, contact our Philadelphia PA dentist office or schedule a consultation online.
+Dr. Weinstock provides state-of-the-art periodontal therapy to patients in the Philadelphia, PA, region.
+If your gums are bleeding or swollen, or you notice any changes in the fit of your bite or oral appliance, contact our Philadelphia, PA dentist office or schedule a consultation online.